AkshataPuranik123/APS1050/README.md

 ## Questions/Contributions/Future Work
 - The app does not have payment processing for bids and doesn't track money.
 As it stands, it's a CRUD application where the web3 wallet only requests the wallet holder to pay gas fees for computation
 - The app doesn't allow users to create their own auctions
+- There's no start and end time for auctions so bids can be placed indefinitely
+- There's no ability to associate the final item to a wallet.
+More work needs to be done with tokenizing items and associating wallets to tokens
 - Improvements can be made to the UI.
 Some examples of improvements include:
-  1. There is no front end interactivity for the requirements in the smart contract backend.
-For example, when a bid amount entered into the input box is lower than (highest bid + minimum increment), the contract will prevent execution of the bid action through the MetaMask client.
-It would be better to communicate this on the front end
+  1. Better front end interactivity for the requirements in the smart contract backend.
+Currently, the submit button is not active if the requirements of the bid are not met.
+Someone could easily design JS functionality to improve the UI.
   2. More attractive HTML/CSS layout
 - Please reach out to either of us for any other feedback